 Watch The Trailer

-Director/Writer Bill McAdams Jr. (Gallows Road, Jose Canseco: The Truth Hurts), is pleased to announce the trailer for what will be one the year’s most ground-breaking films; Bully High set to release fall of 2022.
+Director/Writer Bill McAdams Jr. (Gallows Road, Jose Canseco: The Truth Hurts), is pleased to announce the trailer for what will be one the year’s most ground-breaking films.
+It’s available now on Tubi TV and Amazon Prime.

 This thought-provoking film, set in a contemporary high school, is both a love letter and a scathing commentary about the prevalent and controversial issues of religious prejudices, sexual orientation, and bullying, as a Pakistani exchange student, Maryam Ali, and a Christian lesbian, Nicole White, fight to strip away stereotypes and stand up for their right to live in peace.
 The class bully, Scarlet Smith, has reasons for her mean attitude and we find out her dark past holds the answers.